sergioB79/theForge/site/forge/content/forge/movies/passed/hard-to-be-a-god.md

 SUBTITLE: Godhood in the Mud

+INFO:
+A three-hour plunge into a medieval cesspit where moral clarity dissolves on contact.
+Uses its diseased world as a pressure chamber for intervention, detachment, and failed enlightenment.
+Ethics appear not as principles but as collisions of pity, revulsion, and authoritarian temptation.
+Leaves you with fewer consoling myths about progress, intelligence, or benevolent superiority.

 In this work, transcendence is dragged face-first through filth until the idea of “being above” anyone or anything is stripped bare.
 There is no safe distance, no clean observer; to watch it honestly is to be implicated in the experiment of power and mercy.

 🔥 WHAT MAKES IT FORGE MATERIAL?